Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

 \subsubsection{Controller synthesis}

-We now use only the data in $\dataset$ to synthesize LPV state-feedback controllers for the unbalanced disc system.
-Using our developed results in Theorems~\ref{th:lqrLPV-result-data-based},~\ref{th:H2-LPV-result-data-based} and \ref{th:Hinf-LPV-result-data-based}, we synthesize three LPV state-feedback controllers for optimal 1) quadratic, 2) $\htwo$-norm and 3) $\ltwo$-gain performance.
-Our objective is to regulate the states fast and smoothly to predefined operating points using a reasonable control input.
-In order to achieve this objective, we have tuned the matrices $Q$ and $R$ for the design problems 1, 2 and 3 as follows:

-which have yielded controllers with relatively similar performance.
-As in the previous examples, the cost function for Controller~1 is chosen as $\max\mr{trace}(\lyap)$, while for Controller~2 we minimize the $\htwo$-norm $\gamtwo$ during synthesis.
-In order to limit the aggressiveness of Controller~3, we modified the cost-function in the synthesis problem to $\min \gaminf+\lambda\,\mr{trace}(\lyap)$, similar to the implementation of {\tt hinflmi} in \matlab.
-Note that a $\lambda>0$ results in larger values of $\gaminf$, i.e., the problem is regularized at the cost of performance.
-We choose $\lambda=0.1$.
-The results of the LPV controller synthesis problems are given in Table~\ref{tab:unbaldisc_res}.

-Additionally, we computed the maximum $\mc{H}_2$-norm and $\mc{H}_\infty$-norm of the resulting local LTI systems of the closed-loop LPV plant over a grid of $\mb{P}$.
-These results are given in Table~\ref{tab:unbaldisc_res} as well, and show that for Controllers 2 and 3 the guaranteed performance by the data-based synthesis is (approximately) equivalent to the resulting closed-loop performance.
+We now use the 7 time samples in $\dataset$ that are taken from the nonlinear system to synthesize LPV state-feedback controllers for the unbalanced disc system. {For the comparison, we will synthesize five LPV state-feedback controllers: \begin{enumerate} \item Using Theorem~\ref{th:lqrLPV-result-data-based}, an LPV controller with optimal quadratic performance (called the $\mr{QP}$ controller); \item Using Theorem~\ref{th:H2-LPV-result-data-based}, an LPV controller optimal in $\htwo$-norm performance (called the $\htwo$ controller); \item Using Theorem~\ref{th:Hinf-LPV-result-data-based}, an LPV controller optimal in $\ltwo$-gain performance (called the $\ltwo$ controller); \item Using Theorem~\ref{th:lqrLPV-result-data-based} and Remark~\ref{rem:partitioning-of-F-towards-robust}, a \emph{robust} LTI controller with optimal quadratic performance (called the $\mathrm{ROBQP}$ controller); \item Using \cite[Thm.~4]{dePersisTesi2020}, an LTI controller with optimal quadratic performance (denoted throughout as the $\mathrm{LTIQP}$ controller), synthesized with only input-state data. \end{enumerate}} Our objective is to regulate the states fast and smoothly to predefined operating points using a reasonable control input.
+In order to achieve this objective, {we have tuned the matrices $Q$ and $R$ for the all design problems as follows: } As in the previous examples, the cost function for the {{\rm (ROB)QP}} controllers is chosen as $\max\mr{trace}(\lyap)$, while for the $\htwo$ controller we minimize the $\htwo$-norm $\gamtwo$ during synthesis.
+In order to limit the aggressiveness of the $\ltwo$ controller, we modified the cost-function in the synthesis problem to $\min \gaminf+\lambda\,\mr{trace}(\lyap)$, $\lambda>0$, similar to the implementation of {\tt hinflmi} in \matlab.
+Note that a $\lambda\gg0$ results in larger values of $\gaminf$, i.e., the problem is regularized at the cost of performance.
+We choose $\lambda=0.5$. {The synthesis problems for the various controller designs are all successfully solved with the available data in $\dataset$.
+Next to comparison by means of simulation,} we computed the maximum $\mc{H}_2$-norm and $\mc{H}_\infty$-norm of the resulting local LTI systems of the closed-loop LPV plant over a 250-point grid over~$\mb{P}$.
+The results of these computations are given in Table~\ref{tab:unbaldisc_res}.